Monomialization of singular metrics on real surfaces: Introduction and statement of a simpler version of the result

 \section{Introduction and statement of a simpler version of the result}

 Any smooth $2$-symmetric tensor over a smooth Riemannian manifold $M$ is point-wise diagonalizable.
-In general the collection of this diagonalizing bases do not form a local orthogonal frame everywhere on $M$.
-This defect of local simultaneous diagonalization may become a serious inconvenience for practical purpose.
+The collection of these diagonalizing bases rarely forms a smooth local orthogonal frame everywhere on $M$.

-Kurdyka \& Paunescu proved a special parameterization Theorem \cite{KuPa} for real analytic families $(A(u))_{u\in \cU}$ of $n\times n$-symmetric matrices over an open subset $\cU$ of an Euclidean space $\R^p$, using a real analytic and surjective mapping $\pi:\cV \to \cU$ obtained as a finite composition of geometrically admissible blowings-up, which allow these authors to (among other things) locally simultaneously diagonalize everywhere on $\cV$ the pulled-back family $(A\circ\pi(v))_{v\in\cV}$.
+Any real analytic family $(A(u))_{u\in \cU}$ of $n\times n$-symmetric matrices over an open subset $\cU$ of an Euclidean space $\R^p$, can be re-parameterized by a real analytic proper surjective mapping $\pi:\cV \to \cU$, a finite composition of geometrically admissible blowings-up, which locally simultaneously diagonalizes everywhere on $\cV$ the pulled-back family $(A\circ\pi(v))_{v\in\cV}$, see Kurdyka \& Paunescu \cite{KuPa} and our generalization \cite{Gra2} (with a different proof).

-Our primary motivation related to this topic comes from trying to locally describe, in a simple fashion, real analytic $2$-symmetric tensors over a real analytic Riemannian manifold which may degenerate somewhere, as well as the restriction of real analytic $2$-symmetric tensors over a real analytic Riemannian (or Hermitian) ambient manifold $M$ to (the regular part of) a given real (or complex) analytic singular sub-variety $S$.